carlosefr/magstripelib/README.md

 [Panasonic ZU-M1121 datasheet](http://cloud.carlos-rodrigues.com/projects/magstripelib/ZU-M1121S1.pdf) for an
 example of another reader which can only read track 2 and has a different pin arrangement.

+**Note:** This library is designed for **swipe-type** readers (like the one pictured above) meaning it requires the CLS pin to be active _low_ while the card is being swiped and _high_ otherwise. **Insert-type** readers usually have the CLS pin connected to a switch instead (active _high_ when the card is fully inserted and _low_ otherwise).
+This behavior is not supported by this library.
+Check your reader's datasheet if you're not sure how your reader behaves.

 Installation
 ============